matteo-rizzo/saliency-faithfulness-eval/README.md

 ### Installation

-The code has been developed and tested on Ubuntu 20.10 using Python3.9 and some funtionalities introduced in torch 1.9.0.
+The code has been developed and tested on Ubuntu 20.10 using Python3.9 and some functionalities introduced in torch 1.9.0.
 Please install the required Python packages listed in `requirements.txt`.
 Using a `virtualenv` is not compulsory but strongly advised.